 Cloud services are generally accessible fromt the public Internet.
 Private cloud services would generally be accessible from anywhere within the enterprise.
 Additional security restrictions, such as a virtual firewall, may be configured to limit what services may be accessed from where.
-A VPN (Virtual Private Network) connection may also be offered between on-premise resources and an isolated set of servers in a public cloud (
+A VPN (Virtual Private Network) connection may also be offered between on-premise resources and an isolated set of servers in a public cloud ("virtual private cloud").

 Much of the cost advantage of cloud services comes from resource pooling and overbooking.
 Statistically, most applications and services don't operate at their peak capacity most of the time, and different applications peak at different times.
 Cloud services utilize this to overbook capacity so that most of the time all services get enough capacity.
 Some services may be configured to have guaranteed service, while others may run opportunistically only when there is spare capacity.
 In most cases, customers are willing to accept that services may run somewhat slower at times.

 A key characteristic and benefit of cloud computing is elastic scalability.
 For example, if a web application gets an unusual amount of traffic, more servers may be created to provide that service.
 Thus, the application can gracefully and automatically scale with demand.

 Scalability also allows cost-effectively running workloads that need a very high number of servers but only for short periods of time or occasionally.
 Many customers have such workloads, and especially if they can utilize the spare capacity, they can be run very cost-effectively.

 Cloud services generally charge users per hour of resource usage, or based on the number of certain kinds of transactions that have occurred, amount of storage in use, and the amount of data transferred over a network.
 All usage is measured.